-The Kentmere 400 I picked up that day then sat in my drawer for a fair amount of months, behind certain other stocks in the queue to be shot.
+The Kentmere Pan 400 I picked up that day then sat in my drawer for a fair amount of months, behind certain other stocks in the queue, until I finally got around to it.

 The Kentmere brand might not be well-known to the average man or woman on the street, but the people who produce it are one of the biggest names in the film photography space.

 Until 2007, Kentmere Photographic Ltd produced photographic paper in a small factory in the village of Staveley, next to the Kentmere valley in the UK’s Lake District.

 That was until Harman Technology Ltd, the company behind Ilford Photo, acquired them and moved production of the paper to Ilford’s own factory.

 Harman now had the Kentmere name and logo, and so the first Kentmere films, Kentmere 100 and Kentmere 400, were launched a couple of years later in 2009; first in the US and later worldwide.

 They used to come in different packaging to what we get now, and without the Pan in the name too.
 The first roll of Kentmere 400 that I shot was this older style one, as you can see from the photograph of the box I took at the time.

 Kentmere film is marketed and sold at a more competitive price than most Ilford-branded stocks.
 I say most because it’s comparable to the likes of Ilford Pan 400 and 100 that are sold in selected markets at a lower price than any of the FP4s, the HP5s, the XP2s, and the Deltas of the world.